 On the contrary, working with heavier weight and fewer reps will strengthen and challenge your fast-twitch muscle fibers.
 These fibers fatigue more quickly, but they also provide more force than a slow-twitch fiber.

 “The best way to think of the difference between these muscle fibers is a marathon runner versus a sprinter,” Balserak explains.

 Lighter weights (even bodyweight) and higher repetitions also let your muscles recover from periods of heavier lifting and gives you the chance to gain more muscle fibers while building endurance (source).

-Like Kayla said, both types of weights are great for strength and overall health!
+The Truth: Like Kayla said, both types of weights are great for strength and overall health!

 Myth #3: Muscle weighs more than fat.

 The simple answer is that one pound of fat and one pound of muscle weigh exactly the same – one pound.

 The difference is the amount of space they each take up.
 Muscle is made up of fibers that are tightly woven together.
 On the other hand, fat is made of different sized droplets.
 The fat cells stick together but have space in between.
 So, a pound of muscle takes up less space than a pound of fat.

 According to Michele Olson, Ph.D., Senior Clinical Professor of Sport Science and Physical Education, it takes approximately four pounds of muscle to fill the space of one pound of fat.